Xilinx/Vitis_Libraries/utils/docs/src/guide/uram_array.rst

 This module enables fast data update by creating a small history cache of recently written data in register beside the URAM blocks.
-Upon data read, it will lookup the address in recent writes, and forward the result if match is found.
+Upon data read, it looks up the address in recent writes, and forwards the result if the match is found.

 It also provides a handy interface for initializing multiple URAM blocks used as an array in parallel.